nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/30-tuples.md

 ### `tuple` unpacking.

 Sounds like a lot of work for not a lot of benefit, right?
 Not so. `tuple`s are great when you depend on your data staying unchanged.
-Because of this guarantee, we can use `tuples` in other types of containers like `set`s and `dict`ionaries.
+Because of this guarantee, we can use `tuples` in other types of containers like `set`s and `dictionaries`.

 It's also a great way to quickly consolidate information.